0x1eef/cmd.rb/README.md

   set_banner usage: "ls [OPTIONS]",
-             description: "Lists the contents of a directory" set_option "-g PATTERN", "--grep PATTERN", "A regular expression", as: Regexp set_option "-p PATH", "--path PATH", "The target path", as: String set_default grep: /.+/, path: "/"
+             description: "Lists the contents of a directory" set_option "-g PATTERN", "--grep PATTERN", "A regular expression", as: Regexp set_option "-d PATH", "--directory PATH", "A path to a directory", as: String set_default grep: /.+/, path: "/"

   def run